fxamacker/ccf_draft/ccf_specs.md

 - Deterministic encoding: CCF uses CBOR's Preferred Serialization to achieve deterministic encoding.
 Other parts of CBOR's Core Deterministic Encoding Requirements are not needed by this specification.

 - Early detection of malformed data: CCF decoders can detect malformed data without having Cadence type information.
 CCF decoders can detect and reject malformed data without creating Cadence objects.
-If data is not malformed, then CCF decoders can proceed to detect and reject invalid CCF data as described in this document.
+If data is well-formed, CCF decoders can proceed to detect and reject invalid CCF data as described in this document.

-- Interoperability and reuse: CCF uses CBOR, so CCF codecs can use existing CBOR codecs that are well-tested and widely used by other projects.
+- Interoperability and reuse: CCF uses CBOR, so CCF codecs can use generic CBOR codecs that are well-tested and widely used by other projects.

-- Translation to JSON: CCF uses a subset of the CBOR data model, and RFC 8949 specifies how to convert data between CBOR and JSON.
+- Converting Data Between CCF and JSON: CCF uses a subset of the CBOR data model, and RFC 8949 provides [guidance on converting data between CBOR and JSON](https://www.rfc-editor.org/rfc/rfc8949.html#name-converting-data-between-cbo).

+- Converting Data Between CCF and JSON: CCF uses a subset of the CBOR data model.
+So the guidance in RFC 8949 on [converting data between CBOR and JSON](https://www.rfc-editor.org/rfc/rfc8949.html#name-converting-data-between-cbo) is applicable to CCF.

 ### Why CBOR